Berkshire Citizens for Peace and Justice

 175 Wendell Ave. in Pittsfield, MA.

-These events begin at 7:30 p.m. and are free and open to the public.
+These events on Thursday begin at 7:30 p.m. and are free and open to the public.

 NOTE: Our regular 5:00 to 6:00 p.m. vigil will take place at Park Square as usual every Thursday.
-This month will bring to conclusion the 15th year without a Thursday when there was no one present.
+It is now in its 16th year without a Thursday when there was no one present.
 Please join us if you can.
-Bring your own sign or use one of ours.